 Pretty bloody stable (until recently) on the scale of the Smithsonian chart.

-And it is this stable climate that has coincided with rapid population growth.
+It is the stable climate of that past 10,000 years that has coincided with rapid population growth.
 Here is a chart from the Smithsonian’s exhibit website:

 Note: It would have been nice for the Smithsonian to tell readers that the chart did not have a linear scale for time.